Sign In Register

 Healthcare Facilities106

-Riverside has an average annual temperature of 67°F (19°C).
+Riverside enjoys a temperate climate with an average annual temperature of 67°F (19°C).
 Winters average 49°F in January while summers reach 82°F in July.
-Annual precipitation is 51.3 inches.
-The area enjoys 306 sunny days per year.
+The area gets 306 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.3 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 193 feet.

 Temperature